Clothwest/flappy_bird/README.md

 # flappy_bird
 This is the game Flappy Bird.
-I'm  learning Godot, this is a practice.
+I'm  learning Godot, and this is a practice.